marttinn/policies/code_of_conduct_hackattack.md

 ## 7. Addressing Grievances

-If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify GOVERNING_BODY with a concise description of your grievance.
+If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify admin with a concise description of your grievance.
 Your grievance will be handled in accordance with our existing governing policies. [hi@hackattack.club]

 One offense becomes a warning.
 Two offenses become an expulsion.
 Expulsion could come from serious offenses.